Hendrix-CS/csci150/labs/doublets.md

 ## Overview

-In this lab we will make extensive use of sentinel loops (while loops).
-We will explore mutation of DNA through playing the game Doublets.
+In this lab we will make extensive use of while loops and strings.
+We will explore mutation of strings (words, DNA, ...) through playing the game Doublets.

 ## Materials
 * [Common English Words](../data/english2.txt)